inkyblackness/ss-specs/levelObjects/Actions.md

 The value is only decremented if it is not zero and the condition was met.
 If the value is decremented to zero after the action was executed, the object where the action is in is deleted.

+Internally the ```action details``` are processed as four sint32 values.
+This documentation dissects them further where appropriate.

 ### Action Type 1: Transport hacker